kai-pixel/-Efficient-Operations-for-Lightweight-Deep-Neural-Networks/README.md

 ***

-## If you want to use our model on cifar 100, Please follow the steps below：
+## If you want to train our model on cifar 100, Please follow the steps below：

 #### `Step one: setting path`